An essential feature of any garden is the compost, from which new life emerges.

 The power of transformative repair - Penny Craswell writes about Object Therapy, an exhibition currently on display at the Australian Design Centre, featuring Elizabeth Macky’s broken knitting needle was creatively transformed by designers Guy Keulemans and Kyoko Hashimoto in a project exploring memory, meaning, repair and waste.

-Thailand residency: A string of flowers – a sequence of events - "The freshness of the flowers is also key to the beauty of a Phuang Malai and I was also told you should not smell the Malai as the scent is reserved for the receiver."
-Jess Dare takes up a residency in Thailand to understand the culture of the garland.
+Thailand residency: A string of flowers – a sequence of events - Jess Dare takes up a residency in Thailand to understand the culture of the garland.
 She faces a dilemma.
-How can a jeweller, how makes works of lasting value, respond to the culture of the garland which is so ephemeral?
+How can a jeweller, who makes works of lasting value, respond to the culture of the garland which is so ephemeral?